sptonkin/fuzzyhashlib/README.rst

 Change Log
 ==========

+Version 0.0.6 - Add support for tlsh:

+-  Adds support for tlsh

 Version 0.0.6 - Documentation and error handling:

--  documentatino adds description of behaviour if buf and hash paramters are provided at initialisation
+-  documentation adds description of behaviour if buf and hash paramters are provided at initialisation
 -  sdhash class raises exception if provided buffer is < 512 bytes in size

 Version 0.0.5 - Imporoved packaging: